Daniel J. Frey

 You can't save a drowning person if they believe they can swim.

-A person's confidence in their belief provides a protection from self-doubt.
+A person's confidence in their belief provides protection from self-doubt.

 The enemy of any belief is doubt.